Barry Bonds: Post-playing career

-On February 5, 2025 at San Francisco City Hall, Mayor Daniel Lurie officially proclaimed 2/5/25 as "Barry Bonds Day", honoring his contributions to baseball and the city, and it was a way to celebrate him on the "once-in-a-century date".
+On February 5, 2025, at San Francisco City Hall, Mayor Daniel Lurie officially proclaimed 2/5/25 as "Barry Bonds Day", honoring his contributions to baseball and the city, and it was a way to celebrate him on the "once-in-a-century date".
 On March 6, 2025, Bonds appeared as a guest on the digital video podcast All the Smoke with Matt Barnes and Stephen Jackson and he said that he can still hit a 100 mile per hour pitch.
 Since Bonds' last season in 2007, the Giants have started a different left fielder on every Opening Day, tying the Major League record for the longest streak by any team at any position since at least 1900.
 On June 25, 2025, Giants CEO Larry Baer hinted that planning a future statue of Bonds outside of Oracle Park is on the radar and coming during an interview on 95.7 The Game.

+In March 2026, it was announced that Bonds would be joining Netflix's MLB broadcast team, helping with coverage for three events of the upcoming season.

 National Baseball Hall of Fame consideration

-In his ten years of eligibility for the National Baseball Hall of Fame, Bonds fell short of the 75% of the votes from the Baseball Writers' Association of America (BBWAA) needed for induction.
+In his 10 years of eligibility for the National Baseball Hall of Fame, Bonds fell short of the 75% of the votes from the Baseball Writers' Association of America (BBWAA) needed for induction.
 His vote percentages from 2013 through 2022 were: 36.2%, 34.7%, 36.8%, 44.3%, 53.8%, 56.4%, 59.1%, 60.7%, 61.8% and 66%.
 He appeared on 260 of 394 ballots in his last year.

-Despite falling off the ballot, Bonds remained eligible through the Hall of Fame's Today's Game Committee, a committee "comprised [sic] 16 members of the National Baseball Hall of Fame, executives, and veteran media members" (hence the nickname of "Veterans Committee") who consider retired players who lost ballot eligibility while still having made notable contributions to baseball from 1986 to 2016.
+Despite falling off the ballot, Bonds remained eligible through the Hall of Fame's Today's Game Committee, a committee of 16 members of the National Baseball Hall of Fame, executives, and media members, hence the nickname of "Veterans Committee", who consider retired players who lost ballot eligibility while still having made notable contributions to baseball from 1986 to 2016.
 The vote was held in December 2022; twelve of the sixteen votes were required for induction, but Bonds received fewer than four.